stg-tud/MUBench/mubench.cli/README.md

 `md5` is the md5 hash of the `detector/my-detector/my-detector.jar` file.
 MUBench will use this value to check the integrity of the detector if it was loaded from a remote source.

 `tag` is optional and can be used to reference specific detector releases.
-To request a specific detector release, add `-tag my-tag` to the MuBench command.
+To request a specific detector release, add `--tag my-tag` to the MuBench command.

 ## Detector.py